Vladdjuga/blogsite/README.md

 | ClassNotFound on run | Incomplete build / IDE out-of-sync | `mvn clean package` then rerun |

 ## License
-Currently private/internal.
-Consider adding a LICENSE file when open-sourcing.
+This project is licensed.
+See the `LICENSE` file in the repository root for full terms.

 ---
-Feel free to extend this README as features evolve.
+Keep this README up to date as the project evolves.